Yeaplayer removal instructions

 In the opened window select all history and click the Clear History button.

-If you are experiencing problems while trying to remove yeadesktop from your computer, please ask for assistance in our malware removal forum.
+If you are experiencing problems while trying to remove yeadesktop adware from your computer, please ask for assistance in our malware support forum.

 Post a comment: